jhanley634/testing-tools/problem/text/db/db_memory.md

 for a "cancel" message, and exit gracefully.
 If you notice that does not succeed within a second or two, you can resort to the slightly more violent
-`SELECT pg_terminate_backend(123);`
+`SELECT pg_terminate_backend(123);`.
-which delivers a signal to the process that won't be ignored.
+That shall deliver a signal to the process, and it won't be ignored.

 ### extreme measures

 A DB client will commonly re-connect upon having a session terminated.
-If you need to ensure that doesn't happen, consider changing the DB credentials to some new password.
+If you need to ensure that will no longer happen, consider changing the DB credentials to some new password.

 Once the incident is better understood and mitigated, you will likely want to change the password back.
-Alternately you may wish to whisper the new password into the ear of several k8s deployments, verifying that they get back and they don't harm the DB.
+Alternately you may wish to whisper the new password into the ear of several k8s deployments, verifying that they get back in and do not harm the DB.
 Any miscreant pods would still be locked out if they don't receive the updated creds.